AtsushiSakai/PythonRobotics/docs/modules/5_path_planning/vrm_planner/vrm_planner_main.rst

 Cyan crosses mean searched points with Dijkstra method,

-The red line is the final path of Vornoi Road-Map.
+The red line is the final path of Voronoi Road-Map.

 Code Link
 ~~~~~~~~~~~~~~~